iSchomer/Dualfoil_Storage_Device/input_diff.md

 	enddo !mpa
 ```

-##Equations
+####Solver Equations

-1. 5.1 allows for multiple sizes of variable solid-phase diffusion coefficient (Newman allows only one)
+1. In equation dealing with material balance in solid insertion metal, 5.1 allows for multiple sizes of variable solid-phase diffusion coefficient (Newman allows only one)
 2. Newman Equation 3 (Butler-volmer kinetics) has large blocks of code for pore-wall fluxes that 5.1 lacks